codesbyshamil/Quiziq/README.md

 Create a Pull Request.
 License 📜
 This project is licensed under the [License Name] - see the LICENSE.md file for details.

-### Acknowledgements 🙌
-[Optional: Acknowledge individuals, resources, or projects that inspired or helped you during the development.]

-Feel free to update this README with additional details, instructions, or sections as needed.